 Go green with your plumbing by:

 It’s often easy to ignore the amount of water an individual wastes around their home every day.
-By reducing your shower by 5 minutes, shutting the water off while you brush your teeth, and only doing full loads of dishes/laundry, you can stop water waste in its tracks.
+By reducing your shower by 5 minutes, shutting the water off while you brush your teeth or when lathering your hands with soap, and only doing full loads of dishes/laundry, you can stop water waste in its tracks.

 Spot and Fix Leaks